 4. Prepare a First Aid Kit

 Horses get stressed, and things happen.
 So how can we prepare for those instances?
 Always have a first aid kit ready in your trailer!
-Inside the kit, include items such as self-sticking bandages, a thermometer, antiseptic wound cleaner, scissors, clean standing wraps, Zinc Oxide cream and Vitalize® Equine Recovery Paste.
+Inside the kit, include items such as self-sticking bandages, a thermometer, antiseptic wound cleaner, scissors, clean standing wraps, Zinc Oxide cream and Vitalize® Equine Recovery Gel.
 The stress of traveling causes horses to have digestive upset, colic and weight loss during or after hauling.
 Digestive upset not only can cause colic, but it also makes the body vulnerable to harmful pathogens that make our horses sick.

-To help give your horse a boost during travel, administer Vitalize Equine Recovery Paste before and after trailering.
+To help give your horse a boost during travel, administer Vitalize Equine Recovery Gel before and after trailering.
 The proprietary formula contains vitamins, organic minerals, amino acids, anti-oxidants, Amaferm® and MOS—all of which work together to combat digestive upset, illness, stress, and even colic.
-In fact, Vitalize Recovery Paste has been known to reverse the signs of digestive distress in horses in as little as 20 minutes!
+In fact, Vitalize Recovery Gel has been known to reverse the signs of digestive distress in horses in as little as 20 minutes!

 Although traveling can be stressful for our animals, taking preventive measures will help to ensure their well-being and ‘keep their gut in the game!’
 By following these four tips before your trip, you can rest assured you will be prepared for your next journey.